rolansen/rolansen.github.io/lidar_data_tutorials/statistics_in_vector_polygons.md

 tree_polys['max_height'] = np.nan
 tree_polys['lai'] = np.nan
 {% endhighlight %}
-Next, we’ll read our lidar dataset and convert it to an ndarray. laspy makes it very easy to read lidar data, and while laspy’s LasData objects already represent point clouds as mdarrays (see the point.array attribute), I find that it’s often easier to just convert the dimensions of interest directly, since so many libraries are able to work with ndarrays.
+Next, we’ll read our lidar dataset and convert it to an ndarray. laspy makes it very easy to read lidar data, and while laspy’s LasData objects already represent point clouds as ndarrays (see the point.array attribute), I find that it’s often easier to just convert the dimensions of interest directly, since so many libraries are able to work with ndarrays.
 We need the [scaled versions of the x, y, and z dimensions](https://laspy.readthedocs.io/en/latest/intro.html#point-records), which aren’t included in LasData.point.array, so we’ll make a new ndarray which includes these dimensions, the class code dimension (which we’ll use to find heights above ground elevation), the scan angle (which we’ll use to calculate LAI), and an empty column that we’ll fill in with heights.
 {% highlight Python %}
 import laspy